imagej/imagej.github.io/_pages/help/bug-reporting-best-practices.md

 Catastrophic failure
 --------------------

-We maintain lifeline ImageJ distributions on the [Downloads page](Downloads).
+We maintain lifeline ImageJ distributions on the [/downloads page](/downloads).
 You can use these until any outstanding issues are resolved.